-CSD will calculate lifetime GHG reductions from electricity savings from energy efficiency measures by multiplying deemed savings by the relevant emission factor in the Quantification Methodology for electricity or gas8 and the EUL of the measure.
+CSD will calculate lifetime GHG reductions and co-benefits from electricity savings from energy efficiency measures by utilizing CARB's LIWP Multi-family Energy Efficiency and Renewables Program Quantification Methodology and supporting calculator tool applying to the SFY allocation funding the project.
+The benefits calculator tool multiplies deemed energy savings or reported energy use reductions by the relevant emission factor in the Quantification Methodology for electricity or gas and the EUL of the measure.

-For SWH systems, lifetime GHG reductions are calculated from the annual estimated energy savings from the CSI solar thermal calculator (kWh or therms) multiplied by the relevant emission factor and the length of the manufacturer's warranty, factoring in an annual rate of system degradation of 0.5 percent per year.
+For SWH systems, lifetime GHG reductions and co-benefits have been previously calculated from the annual estimated energy savings from the CSI solar thermal calculator (kWh or therms).

-For Solar PV, lifetime GHG reductions are calculated from the PVWatts calculator's estimate of annual kWh generated, multiplied by the emission factor for electricity and the length of the manufacturer's warranty, factoring in an annual rate of system degradation of 0.5 percent per year.
+For Solar PV, lifetime GHG reductions are calculated from the PVWatts calculator's estimate of annual kWh generated utilizing CARB's LIWP Multi-family Energy Efficiency and Renewables Program Quantification Methodology and supporting calculator tool applying to the SFY allocation funding the project.
+The benefits calculator tool multiplies the annual renewable energy generated by the emission factor for electricity and the length of the manufacturer's warranty, factoring in an annual rate of system degradation.